hotdaamn/asuswrt-merlin-wiki/Disable-Windows-10-tracking.md

 This solution consists of two parts:

-* collecting resolved IP from unwanted domains list to IP set with dnsmasq,
+* collecting resolved IPs from unwanted domains list to IP set with dnsmasq,
 * dropping traffic from/to collected IPs with firewall rule.

 First, enable JFFS custom scripts and configs from WebUI.
 Put following list of unwanted domains to `/jffs/Win10tracking.txt`: